-- When 1% funds are received, the Treasurer should record the receipt in the general ledger.
-Someone independent of the Treasurer should deposit the check in the 1% funds bank account, and a copy of the deposit slip should be retained. - If other monies are received which relate to 1% funds, supporting documentation should be maintained for all receipts to ensure that you can show 100% of the receipts were deposited into the bank account and recorded on the ledger.
+- When 1% funds are received, the Treasurer must record the receipt in the general ledger.
+Someone independent of the Treasurer must deposit the check in the 1% funds bank account, and a copy of the deposit slip must be retained. - If other monies are received which relate to 1% funds, supporting documentation must be maintained for all receipts to ensure that you can show 100% of the receipts were deposited into the bank account and recorded on the ledger.